Hammer Toe in Children: Care Instructions

 A hammer toe can hurt a lot, especially as the toe rubs against the shoe when your child walks.
 Shoes that are too tight can cause hammer toes.
 If a shoe forces a toe to stay bent for a long time, the muscles in the toe get tight and the tendons that connect the muscles to the bone get shorter.
 Over time, the muscles cannot straighten the toe.
 Sometimes, diseases such as rheumatoid arthritis also can cause hammer toes.

 Follow-up care is a key part of your child's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Watch closely for changes in your child's health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your child's health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter B978 in the search box to learn more about "Hammer Toe in Children: Care Instructions."
+Enter B978 in the search box to learn more about "Hammer Toe in Children: Care Instructions".

-Current as of:
+Current as of: March 9, 2022

 Medical Review:Adam Husney MD - Family Medicine & Kathleen Romito MD - Family Medicine & Gavin W.G.
-Chalmers, DPM - Podiatry and Podiatric Surgery
+Chalmers DPM - Podiatry and Podiatric Surgery